-The average single-family tax bill increased by \$93, from \$3,231 last year to \$3,324 in Fiscal Year 2018 for taxpayers receiving the residential exemption.
-A comparison of average single-family tax bill amounts for fiscal years 2012 to 2018 is provided in Figure 9.
+The average single-family tax bill for properties receiving the residential exemption increased by \$246, from \$3,324 last year to \$3,570 in Fiscal Year 2019.
+A comparison of average single-family tax bill amounts of properties with the residential exemption for fiscal years 2013 to 2019 is provided in Figure 8.
 Residential taxes in Boston remain extremely competitive compared to neighboring cities and towns (see Appendix C).
-The average residential tax bill in Boston is 40.9% below last year's statewide average of \$5,621 (source: Massachusetts Department of Revenue).
+The average single family tax bill in Boston is 40.6% below the Fiscal Year 2019 statewide average of \$6,006 (source: Massachusetts Department of Revenue statewide data, as of 2/19/19, excluding communities with the residential exemption).